TamimEhsan/blog/jogajog.md

 For the ftp uploader, as the access is limited we do not need to worry about it too much.

-On average about 30% of the users stream from the ftp client.
-The average size of an episode is 500MB and each episode is about 30 minute long.
+On average about 30% of the users stream from the content client.
+The average size of a video is 500MB and is about 30 minute long.
 So, 100\*0.3\*500/(30*60) = 8 MBps upload.
 Interestingly, that is the actual speed that recorded from the server!
 And luckily our average internet connection gives us upload speed (from the servers perspective) of about that much.

-There are 5 seasons of different shows.
-Each season has about 10 episodes on average.
-So, 25 GB of storage for the ftp server.
+There are 5 groups of different videos.
+Each group has about 10 videos on average.
+So, 25 GB of storage for the file storage.

 So, you can see how our peculiar design choice is justifiable based on the load.
 If we aimed for higher load we could use better alternatives like using web hooks instea of pooling, using a nosql db for storing the messages instead of plain text etc.